Susritha96/project-management/docs/ScopeStatement.md

 3. This user must be able to take the quiz in our website.</br>
 4. This website must be able to display the scores of the user.</br> </td>
 </tr>
-<tr><td><b> Summary of Project Deliverables</b>
+<tr><td><b> Summary of Project Deliverables</b></br>
-<b>Project management-related deliverables:</b> business case, charter, team contract, scope statement, WBS, schedule, cost baseline, status reports, final project presentation, final project report, lessons-learned report, and any other documents required to manage the project.
+<b>Project management-related deliverables:</b> business case, charter, team contract, scope statement, WBS, schedule, cost baseline, status reports, final project presentation, final project report, lessons-learned report, and any other documents required to manage the project.</br>
 <b>Product-related deliverables:</b> research reports, design documents, software code, hardware, etc.</br>
 1. A website prototype will demonstrates how the website will look and work to the user.</br>
 2. A website with a list of questions on Project Quality Management and 3 project groups.</br>